 Automate TLS for dynamic domains with Traefik + Hetzner DNS.

-When I started building apidex.dev, I knew custom domains would matter.
-Users should be able to publish API docs at docs.acme.com, not only at a generic subdomain.
+Back when I began building apidex.dev it was obvious from the get go that custom domains would matter.
+Users should be able to publish API docs at docs.acme.com, not only at a generic subdomain, no one wants that.

-Static Traefik labels do not handle that well.
-Manual certbot scripts are not much better.
-You either restart containers often or build a pile of glue code.
+Static Traefik labels do not handle this scenario too well.
+Nor are manual certbot scripts any better at it.
+You either restart containers very (too) often or build a pile of unnecessary code.

 The problem

 Traefik works well with Docker labels when routes are known ahead of time.
 You put routers on containers as labels.
-Traefik reads them and wires everything up.
+Traefik reads them and wires everything up on its own.

-But labels are static.
+However, labels are static.
 Traefik reads them when the container starts.
 If a user adds a domain later, Traefik does not know about it.
+So that's a no-go.

 You can work around this by rebuilding docker-compose.yml and running docker-compose up -d.

-But you do not want to do that each time someone clicks "Add domain".
-It causes reloads and is annoying to automate.
+Clearly not something you'd wanna do each time someone clicks "Add domain".
+It leads to reloads and is annoying to automate.
+Apart from that, it's hacky as hell.

 Once you have more than a few custom domains, you need dynamic routing.